-- Enhance students' skills in oral and written communication. - Develop the ability to read and interpret literature critically. - Develop the ability to appreciate literature and respond to it intellectually, aesthetically, and affectively. - Help students understand their own cultural heritage as well as the cultural heritage of others. - Enhance students' sensitivity to and understanding of language. - Improve students' skills in written communication: invention, drafting, revising, editing, and polishing.
+- Enhance their skills in oral and written communication. - Develop the ability to read and interpret literature critically. - Develop the ability to appreciate literature and respond to it intellectually, aesthetically, and effectively. - Understand their own cultural heritage as well as the cultural heritage of others. - Enhance their sensitivity to and understanding of language. - Improve their skills in written communication: invention, drafting, revising, editing, and polishing.